Microsoft/azure-docs.pt-pt/articles/azure-vmware/concepts-monitor-repair-private-cloud.md

 ## <a name="what-azure-vmware-solution-monitors"></a>O que a Azure VMware Solution monitoriza

-A Azure VMware Solution monitoriza o seguinte para as condições de falha no hospedeiro:
+A Azure VMware Solution monitoriza as seguintes condições no anfitrião:

 - Estado do processador
 - Estado da memória